South Florida and the Everglades

 It was once the mecca for spring breakers letting their hair down during semester week in March but in recent years the authorities have clamped down on a number of their activities!!
 Nowadays many of them head for Daytona Beach or Panama City Beach instead.

 Both Fort Lauderdale and Miami have a number of cruise lines offering anything from one day to many day cruises to the Caribbean, Mexico and South America.
+At one time you could also take a one day casino cruise.

 Miami is an exotic vibrant multi-cultural city; over half its population is Hispanic, mostly from Cuba.
 Its amazing Art Deco buildings line Ocean Drive.